jvnsep/Project2BubbleDisplay/README.md

 ### b.
 Program

-First, include SegSev Library and intial its object show below.
+First, include SegSev Library and its object show below.
 This library comprises of two files to be include in lib folder, they are SevSeg.cpp and SevSeg.h.

         #include "SevSeg.h"

         SevSeg sevseg;

-Second, assign pins for controller and LED display, also declare constants and variables to be use in the program.
+Assign pins for controller and LED display, also declare constants and variables to be use in the program.

         const uint8_t RESETPIN = 20;                // input pin for the RESET push button
         const uint8_t STARTOPPIN = 19;              // input pin for the START/STOP push button